 The hardest part of parenting isn’t our child’s behavior.
-It’s the emotions and sensations their behavior activates in us.
+It’s the emotions and sensations it activates within us.

 There’s a place beyond survival patterns - a state of aliveness, connection and vitality - that’s our natural birthright.
 We walk this path home when we learn to meet ourselves differently.